GLOBAL MARKETS-Stocks struggle, oil down, on rate and recession fears

 "I think there is more pain to come in credit markets and in equity markets before we see a brighter outlook.
 I don't think central banks are going to be in a state where they can cut to kind of soften the blow of recession," Niven said.

-While there may be occasional quick flips or dramatic rallies back into riskier assets like stocks at times, they will ultimately be lower towards the end of the year, Niven said.
+While there may be occasional quick flips or dramatic rallies back into riskier assets like stocks at times, they will ultimately be lower towards the end of the year, Niven added.

 U.S. non-farm payrolls data due on Friday could make the case for a big rate hike, analysts said.